RyanHCCSI/django-audit-log/README.rst

-Because open source is ruinous, we've forked this and tried to make it compatible w/ Django 3.x
+Because open source is ruinous, we've forked this and tried to make it compatible w/ Django 3.x and 4.x

 ============================
 django-audit-log